iRenan2K/IMC-mini-project/README.md

 # BMI/IMC Mini Project

-This is an ultra basic Body Mass Index (BMI/IMC) calculator, showcasing the foundational principles of C programming language.
+This is an simplist Body Mass Index (BMI/IMC) calculator, showcasing the foundational principles of C programming language.

 Follow the instructions to execute the program: